energy-code/academic/content/post/WFH_family/index.md

 featured: true
 ---

-This guide is intended for academics (students, faculty, staff, and administrators).
-The hope is that this guide can be a source of suggestions and insight to reduce the learning curve of how to work off-campus.
+This guide was initially intended for those in academia (students, faculty, staff, and administrators), but can be useful for the millions that have suddenly switch to remote work.
+The hope is that it will be a source of suggestions and insight to flatten the learning curve of how to work remotely.
 Everyone has unique circumstances that need to be addressed resulting in no perfect solution.
-Being a stay at home parent really is a full time job.
 Be supportive and flexible with each other.

 {{< figure src="WorkingWkids_dist.png" lightbox="true" >}}